josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog-auth-example/auth.md

 # Blog Tutorial - Authentication and Authorization

-Following our [/tutorials-and-examples/blog/blog](blog/blog.md) example, imagine we wanted to secure access to certain URLs, based on the logged-in user.
+Following our [Blog Tutorial](../../tutorials-and-examples/blog/blog.md) example, imagine we wanted to secure access to certain URLs, based on the logged-in user.
 We also have another requirement: to allow our blog to have multiple authors who can create, edit, and delete their own articles while disallowing